 While UTM offers all counseling coursework online, candidates must attend a four–day residency session on campus, in either January or June.
 This residency offers classmates and faculty the chance to interact and collaborate through a variety of group and individual meetings and learning activities.
 Each residency focuses on specific counseling concepts and includes presentations, discussions, and counseling role playing activities.

-UTM is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The University of Tennessee – Martin is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 14. University of Central Arkansas

 Founded in 1907, the University of Central Arkansas is one of the oldest schools in the state.
 UCA has always served as a center of teacher education in the state, and the school’s master of science in professional school counseling trains candidates to create, implement, maintain, and assess developmental counseling programs that adhere to national and state standards.
 The program’s curriculum is aligned with both the American School Counselor Association and the Arkansas Department of Higher Education Standards.
 Graduates serve as leaders, advocates, and collaborators, both in schools and in communities at large.
 UCA offers two degree pathways: initial licensure for candidates without an Arkansas teaching license and add–on licensure for candidates with an Arkansas teaching license who want to move into counseling.